Stagehand - The PSA Welfare and Benevolent Fund

 If disaster should strike - in particular, an injury or illness that prevents you working or forces an unplanned change of career - it’s good to know that emergency help may be at hand.

-Depending on your circumstances, the PSA Welfare Benevolent Fund may be able to offer you a small grant to help tide you over, or to help with re-training.
-It is not, of course, designed to be a substitute for full insurance cover.
+Depending on your circumstances, Stagehand may be able to offer you a small grant to help tide you over, or to help with re-training.
+It is not, of course, designed to be a substitute for insurance cover.

 This charitable Trust was set up in 1998 as a centre of support and resource to PSA members at times of personal crisis.